How To Subtract in Google Sheets with a Formula

 Subtract Dates in Google Spreadsheets

-For an example, select cell B8 on your Sheets spreadsheet and input ‘3/25/2017’ as the first date.
+For example, select cell B8 on your Sheets spreadsheet and input ‘3/25/2017’ as the first date.
 Click C8 and enter ‘2/17/2017’ as the date to deduct from B8.
 Then select D8 to include the formula in that cell.
 Enter ‘=B8-C8’ in the fx bar, and press the Return key.
 D8 will now include the value 36 as in the shot below.
-As such, there are 36 days between the dates.
+As you see (and can confirm by looking at a calendar), there are 36 days between the dates.
 This Tech Junkie post also tells you about some of the other Google Sheets functions that calculate the number of days between dates.

 Subtracting Cell Range Totals